MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-view-table-data.md

 > Data in the tables can be sensitive.
 Be sure to follow your organization's guidelines for handling such data.

 ## Required permissions
-Whether viewing the table directly from the client or from Visual Code, your [!INCLUDE[d365fin_md](includes/d365fin_md.md)] user account must have the following permissions:
+Whether viewing the table directly from the client or from Visual Studio Code, your [!INCLUDE[d365fin_md](includes/d365fin_md.md)] user account must have the following permissions:

 -   Read permission on the table that you want to view.
 -   Execution permission (direct) on the System object **1350 Run table**.